Ishwar Puri

 Ishwar Kanwar Puri (born 1959) is an Indian-American and Canadian scientist, engineer, and academic.

 Early life and education

 Puri was born in New Delhi, India, in 1959.
-He studied at St. Xavier’s School, Delhi from 1964 to 1976.
+He studied at St. Xavier's School, Delhi from 1964 to 1976.
 He earned a Bachelor's degree in Mechanical Engineering from Delhi College of Engineering of Delhi University, Delhi in 1982, and M.S.
 (1984) and Ph.D.
 (1987) degrees in Engineering Science (Applied Mechanics) from the University of California, San Diego.

 His mother, Sushila Gaind Puri, was a pioneering anesthesiologist in New Delhi, and his father, Krishan Kanwar Puri, completed his doctoral dissertation from University of Münster in 1955.

 Academic publications

-The author of archival publications and books, Puri is listed among the top two percent of scientists in the Updated science-wide author databases of standardized citation indicators based on citations to his work.
+The author of archival publications and books, and patents, Puri is listed among the top 0.4% of scholars among twenty nine million considered by ScholarGPS in terms of the impact of his publications.
+He is listed among the top two percent of scientists in the Updated science-wide author databases of standardized citation indicators based on citations to his work.